Gabor analysis as contraction of wavelets analysis: Concluding remarks

 It should be noted that one can not directly relate the affine group to the Heisenberg group by contraction, since these groups are not of the same dimension.
 An essential step in our approach was to consider the extended affine group which gives rise to the same analysis as the affine group and to use the contraction of the extended affine group to the Heisenberg group.

 In practice, when one analyzes signals by the standard wavelets or Gabor frames there is a hard problem of choosing the most suitable frame.
 The frames that are given in this paper come in natural families that vary continuously in the parameter $\epsilon$.
 This extra parameter, which is absent in the usual theory, gives rise to a setting in which one can potentially choose a more suitable frame.
+This approach for \textit{synchronization} over Cartan motion groups was proven to be very efficient in a recent work \cite{Sharon2016}.

 For band limited signals our family of frames coincides for $\epsilon =1$ with the standard wavelet frame.
 For $\epsilon =0$ we obtain a new frame of Gabor type.
 This gives us a continuous family of frames, which can be regarded as a continuous analog of a discrete library (for an example of a discrete library see \cite{Coif}).
 Given a signal, it is a basic question to find an $\epsilon$ in the range $[0,1]$ that gives the best approximating frame.
-An open question is, for which signals the new Gabor type frame $(\epsilon=0)$ is more suitable.
-Simlar questions hold for the time localized frames.